2023 Hyundai Elantra Problems & Complaints Review

-Emergency braking and lane departure issues are the major causes of complaints received by the NHTSA from vehicle owners
+Emergency braking, electrical system, and lane departure issues are the major source of reported complaints

 Updated on Author: Brian Jones | Reviewer: Sergei Lemberg

-The Hyundai Elantra is one of the automaker’s top selling vehicles.
-It topped 3-million sales in 2017 and increased this figure by more than another ¾ of a million by early 2023.
+The Hyundai Elantra is one of the automaker’s top-selling vehicles.
+It topped 3 million sales in 2017 and increased this figure by more than another ¾ of a million by early 2023.
 Hyundai boasts that it offers a “significant value advantage” with a package that incorporates advanced safety technologies.
-This may be so, but owners whose Elantra’s headlights, and emergency braking and lane keeping assist systems malfunction aren’t convinced about the safety element.
+This may be so, but owners whose Elantra airbags, emergency braking, faulty electrics, and Lane Keeping Assist systems malfunction aren’t convinced about the safety element.

 Most Common Problems